sShawraba/Essentialgenes_LLMs/README.md

 ## Repository Structure

 **Data/**
 - `data/` – sample of our data.
-Refere to this link for full datasets.
+Go to zenodo link for full datasets.
 - `LLM_model/` – notebooks for the LLM-based models
 - `baseline_models/` – scripts for classical machine learning models
 - `Classifiers/` – loading trained models